downplay/jarl-react/ROADMAP.md

 This change mainly makes sense on the route properties.
 Match is kind of vague, overloaded, and doesn't accurately convey what this callback does.
 Stringify is a silly word, which obviously was in parity both with `JSON.stringify` and the `stringify` API of `url-pattern`, but `serialize` is the proper term and is actually a real word.

-`withNavigate` -> `navigator`
+`withNavigate`, `withContext`, `withActive` -> `routing`

-Currently this just provides a `navigate` function so the name made sense, but `withFoo` is vastly overused in the world of HOCs and the `with` is just unneccesary.
-Additional functions will be provided (inc. `replace` and `serialize`, see above) so `navigator` better describes this general navigation functionality.
+Currently `withNavigate` just provides a `navigate` function so the name made sense, but `withFoo` is vastly overused in the world of HOCs and the `with` is just unneccesary.
+Additional functions will be provided (inc. `replace` and `serialize`, see above) so `routing` better describes this general navigation functionality.
+Combining all three HOCs seems like a good API simplification.

 `NavigationProvider` -> `Provider`